-Given the new proposed parameters, a new plot can by generated to show the tensile and compressive spatial distribution cases based on( HTND) and(MND).
+Given the newly proposed parameters, a new plot can by generated to show the tensile and compressive spatial distribution cases based on( HTND) and(MND).
 In Figure 10 (a), the same 3000 cases are replotted where the red dot represents the tensile case and the green dot represents the compressive case.
-It can be clearly seen that the spatial distributions of the tensile and compressive cases in the- plot heavily depend on the whereas both tensile and compressive cases are almost evenly distributed along theaxis.
+It can be clearly seen that the spatial distributions of the tensile and compressive cases in thevs. plot heavily depend on the whereas both tensile and compressive cases are almost evenly distributed along theaxis.
 This indicates that the influence of on the system dominates when compared with .
-Futhermore, in Figure 10 (b) where is equally divided into 200 intervals, the probability of generating the tensile cases in each of these intervals is calculated.
-It is shown that in the area where theare smaller than 0.07 is fully occupied by compressive cases and single tensile case exists in this region.
-It is thus called the safe zone, which means no tensile failure would occur within this range under the framework of the PTEOF model.
+Futhermore, in Fig. 10 (b) where is equally divided into 200 intervals, the probability of generating the tensile cases in each of these intervals is calculated.
+It is shown that in the area where theare smaller than 0.07 is fully occupied by compressive cases; not a single tensile case exists in this region.
+It is thus called the safe zone, which means no tensile failure would be expected to occur within this range under the framework of the PTEOF model (and for the particular boundary and initial conditions considered in this example).
 When increases from 0.07 to 0.23, the probablity of generating tensile cases gradually increases up to 100%.
 Both tensile and compressive cases could happen in this region, but with a higher value of , the possibility of generating a tensile case will be higher.
 This area is thus called the transition zone.
 When is greater than 0.24, no compressive case is exists within this range and it is fully occupied by tensile cases, which means the probality of generting a tensile cases is 100%.
 It is thus named the damage zone which means when designing the cement under the HTHP conditions, if the resulting is landing greater 1, tensile damage will certainly occur in the cement.

-Drawing on the conclusions above, it can be easily seen that the Bulk Modulus, Shear Modulus and Poisson’s ratio, which are considered as three of the most important mechanical properties, have very limited contribution to the system behavior when in terms of is presenting.
+Drawing on the conclusions above, it can be clearly seen that the Bulk Modulus, Shear Modulus and Poisson’s ratio, which are considered as three of the most important mechanical properties, have very limited contribution to the system behavior when in terms of its propensity to generate poromechanical tensile effective stress.
 This actually challenges the current HTHP cementing design principles which always prioritize making the cement stronger and more ductile, hoping that the cementing system will thus have more resilience and less possibility of failure.
 However, based on our results, this actually may not help to maintain the cement integrity under the HTHP conditions.
-That is to say, when designing the cement under the HTHP conditions, rather than give the highest priority to these mechanical properties, more attention should be put into the components that keep the value of below 0.07, as to avoid any tensile damage.
-For example, as shown in Fig.11, the Peak 1 is recalled from the Fig. 3 right with equals to 1.26, which indicates that probability of generating the tensile case is 100%.
-However, if the permeability of the Peak 1 is reduced by two orders of magnitude, which is showing as Peak 2, the induced pore pressure will be reduced and leads to with the probability of 95% to generate the tensile case.
-If the specific heat of Peak 2 is further reduced by two orders of magnitude, the induced pore pressure will have a considerable reduction (Peak 3) and has the equals to 0.03, which indicates that there are will be no tensile case generating under this situation.
+That is to say, when designing the cement under the HTHP conditions, rather than give the highest priority to these mechanical properties, So, this work suggests that from at least this one perspective, more attention should be put into the components that keep the value of below 0.07, as to avoid potential for tensile damage.
+For example, as shown in Fig.11, the Peak 1 is recalled from the Fig. 3b, giving a case for which equals to 1.26.
+This case is firmly in the “damage zone”.
+However, if the permeability of the material is reduced by two orders of magnitude, the induced pressure is much lower, shown here as Peak 2.
+Still, the value of and Fig. 10b suggests a probability of 95% to generate tensile effective stress.
+If the specific heat of Peak 2 is further reduced by two orders of magnitude, the induced pore pressure will have an even more considerable reduction (Peak 3).
+The corresponding = 0.03, which is indicated in Fig. 10 to be in the “safe zone” with negligible probability of generating tensile effective stress.